d-morrison/IntroStatActivities/_book/08-paired.md

 * Given a research question, construct the null and alternative hypotheses in words and using appropriate statistical symbols

-* Describe and perform simulation-based hypothesis for paired quantitative data
+* Describe and perform a simulation-based hypothesis test for paired quantitative data

 * Interpret and evaluate a p-value